jart/cosmopolitan/ape/specification.md

 defined by this version of the specification as follows:

 - The 64-bit TIB self-pointer is stored at offset 0x00.
-- The 64-bit TIB self-pointer is stored at offset 0x30.
+- The 64-bit TIB self-pointer is also stored at offset 0x30.
 - The 32-bit `errno` value is stored at offset 0x3c.

 All other parts of the thread information block should be considered